 In caring for a bleeding and injured person, always use personal protective equipment.
 As you begin putting on your protective gear, the injured and bleeding person can be directed about how to perform basic self-care while waiting for your help.

 Applying direct pressure is the best way to stop bleeding from a wound.
 Press firmly to apply direct pressure to the wounded area with a gloved hand and a dressing.
 Hold and wait until the bleeding stops.
 Always apply pressure to the worst injuries first, then to lesser wounds, when there are multiple bleeding injuries.
 You may ask the injured person to assist temporarily in holding pressure if there are too many areas to treat.

-Antibiotic salve can help heal smaller wounds like scrapes more rapidly.
+An antibiotic salve can help heal smaller wounds like scrapes more rapidly.
 Before applying the salve, ask the person if they have any allergies.
+If they do have allergies, do not apply the salve.
 Before bandaging, use soap and water to wash minor scrapes and abrasions.

 Open fractures and deep lacerations are examples of extreme injuries from which massive bleeding can occur.
 Some events may require a tourniquet if bleeding is not controlled by direct pressure.
 Premade commercial versions, belts, and even a blood pressure cuff can be used as tourniquets.
 A self-made tourniquet can be made rapidly with a piece of cloth and a stick-like object if no commercially prepared tourniquets are available (though commercial versions are more effective).